Smooth Fourier multipliers on group von Neumann algebras: Abstract

 \section{Abstract}

-In this paper, we extend classical methods from harmonic analysis to study smooth Fourier multipliers in the compact dual of arbitrary discrete groups.
-The main results are a H\"ormander-Mihlin type multiplier theorem for finite-dimensional cocycles, Littlewood-Paley inequalities on group algebras and a dimension free $L_p$ estimate for noncommutative Riesz transforms.
-As a byproduct of our approach, we provide new examples of $L_p$ Fourier multipliers in $\R^n$.
-The key novelty is to exploit cocycles and cross products in Fourier multiplier theory in conjunction with quantum probability techniques and a noncommutative version of Calder\'on-Zygmund theory.
+-3pt We investigate Fourier multipliers on the compact dual of arbitrary discrete groups.
+Our main result is a H\"ormander-Mihlin multiplier theorem for finite-dimensional cocycles with optimal smoothness condition.
+We also find Littlewood-Paley type inequalities in group von Neumann algebras, prove $L_p$ estimates for noncommutative Riesz transforms and characterize $L_\infty \to \mathrm{BMO}$ boundedness for radial Fourier multipliers.
+The key novelties of our approach are to exploit group cocycles and cross products in Fourier multiplier theory in conjunction with BMO spaces associated to semigroups of operators and a noncommutative generalization of Calder\'on-Zygmund theory.

-\section{Introduction and main results}
+\section{{\bf Introduction and main results}}

 Convergence of Fourier series and norm estimates for Fourier multipliers are central in harmonic analysis.
 As far as Calder\'on-Zygmund methods are involved very few results have been successfully transferred to other noneuclidean topological groups.
-The impressive work carried out by M\"uller, Ricci, Stein and their coauthors on nilpotent groups shows that noncommutativity may lead to entirely unexpected results and requires genuinely new ideas, see e.g. \cite{M1,M2,MRS,RR,RS2} and the references therein.
-Their underlying measure space is usually the group itself or its Lie algebra.
-Here we follow a different approach, inspired by the ground-breaking results of Haagerup \cite{H} and Cowling/Haagerup \cite{CH} on the approximation property and Fourier multipliers on group von Neumann algebras.
-Indeed, the compact dual of a nonabelian discrete group can only be understood as a quantum group whose underlying space is a group von Neumann algebra, which replaces the former role of the measure space.
-This general setting is widely accepted and very well understood in noncommutative geometry \cite{Con} and operator algebra \cite{KR}.
-Up to isolated contributions \cite{Ha,PisAJM}, the Fourier multiplier theory on these algebras is very much unexplored.
-This motivates the development of a Calder\'on-Zygmund theory for von Neumann algebras.
+In this paper we study smooth Fourier multipliers frequency supported by an arbitrary discrete group.
+For instance, the frequency group associated to the $n$-dimensional torus is the integer lattice $\Z^n$ and ---by de Leeuw's compactification theorem \cite{dL}--- we may impose the discrete topology on the frequency group of $\R^n$ and still obtain the same family of $L_p$-multipliers.
+What can we say about $L_p$-boundedness of Fourier multipliers for arbitrary discrete groups?
+What do we mean by smoothness of the multiplier in that case?
+Basic unexplored examples include duals of Cantor cubes, other discrete abelian groups, finite groups of large cardinality, the discretized Heisenberg group, free groups...
+For nonabelian discrete groups, the compact dual is a quantum group whose underlying space is a group von Neumann algebra.
+These algebras are widely accepted and very well understood in noncommutative geometry \cite{Con} and operator algebra \cite{KR}.
+In harmonic analysis this approach was first considered in the ground-breaking results of Haagerup \cite{H} and Cowling/Haagerup \cite{CH} on the approximation property of group von Neumann algebras.
+Up to isolated contributions \cite{Ha,NR}, the $L_p$-theory for Fourier multipliers on these algebras is very much unexplored.